lxuechen/Differentially-Private-Fine-tuning-of-Language-Models/Language-Understanding/README.md

 To install the `prv_accountant` package, go to the folder and run `pip install --editable . --user`.

-To enable the half-precision (`--fp16` flag), you need a Volta GPU, e.g., Titan V or Tesla V100.
+To enable half-precision (`--fp16` flag), you need a Volta GPU, e.g., Titan V or Tesla V100.

 ## Pre-trained Models and Pre-processed Datasets